Year 3 2024 - 2025

 P.S.H.E.

-We will also cover a range of topics including friendships, relationships, wellbeing & first aid to ensure children are being given the tools to help them be successful in their lives, whilst keeping themselves and others healthy and safe.
+We will also cover a range of topics including friendships, relationships, wellbeing & first aid to ensure pupils are being given the tools to help them be successful in their lives, whilst keeping themselves and others healthy and safe.

 Music